SPARE PARTS: RETHINKING HUMAN REPAIR

-Students from King’s College London’s Synthetic Anatomy & Biotechnology will also host a 3D print open source body parts workshop within the gallery, while independent magazine, OUTLND, will take over the space during their SPARE PARTS residency.
+King’s College London Anatomy & Biomedical Engineering students will take up a 3D printing residency within the gallery, while independent magazine, malady mag, will take over for one day with a human library and Inclusion Conversation.
 This comes ahead of the season’s first Friday Late on 15 March, featuring events curated by the gallery’s Young Leaders.
 The full events programme will be announced in February.

 Artists featured in SPARE PARTS include:

 Oron Catts and Ionat Zurr, world-renowned artists and curators exploring the ethics behind regenerative biology technologies.
 Vessels of Care & Control: Compostcubator 2.0, consists of a low-tech incubator, engineered to be heated by compost and decomposing mulch.
 This installation, situated in the newly-renovated Guy’s Courtyard, harnesses the power of living microbes to support the development of cellular life.

 In an era where the lifestyle of humans is threatening extinction of the honey bee, Hivecubator 3.0, by artist and beekeeper Michael Bianco, highlights our human interdependence with bees.
 This DIY incubator is designed to care for living tissues grown in-vitro with the survival of the cells reliant on the health of the bee colony that lives within the incubator.